Blowout preventer: Control methods

 Two control pods are provided on the BOP for redundancy.
 Electrical signal control of the pods is primary.
 Acoustical, ROV intervention and dead-man controls are secondary.

-An emergency disconnect system/sequence, or EDS, disconnects the rig from the well in case of an emergency.
-The EDS is also intended to automatically trigger the deadman switch, which closes the BOP, kill and choke valves.
+An emergency disconnect system/sequence (EDS) disconnects the rig from the well in case of an emergency.
+The EDS is also intended to automatically trigger the dead man's switch, which closes the BOP, kill and choke valves.
 The EDS may be a subsystem of the BOP stack's control pods or separate.

 Pumps on the rig normally deliver pressure to the blowout preventer stack through hydraulic lines.
-Hydraulic accumulators are on the BOP stack enable closure of blowout preventers even if the BOP stack is disconnected from the rig.
-It is also possible to trigger the closing of BOPs automatically based on too high pressure or excessive flow.
+Hydraulic accumulators on the BOP stack enable closure of blowout preventers even if the BOP stack is disconnected from the rig.
+It is also possible to trigger the closing of BOPs automatically based on excessive pressure or flow.

 Individual wells along the U.S. coastline may also be required to have BOPs with backup acoustic control.
 General requirements of other nations, including Brazil, were drawn to require this method.
 BOPs featuring this method may cost as much as US$500,000 more than those that omit the feature.